maoweinilsson/PDC-software-web/applications/Comsol/centos7/5.0/using.rst

 Start the Comsol server on Tegner
 --------------------------------

-1. Login to Tegner (heval.pdc.kth.se)
+1. Login to Tegner (tegner.pdc.kth.se)

 2. Go to your working directory (cd /cfs/klemming/...)